NET Scheme

 NET Teachers’ Focus

-The principal focus in Key Stage 1, which covers P1 to P3, is to teach the children to read effectively in English through shared reading, big books, reading strategies, reading activities, word recognition and phonics.
-Shared reading in class is a key activity.
+The principal focus in Key Stage 1, which covers P1 to P3, is to teach the children to read effectively in English through shared reading, guided reading (P1 – 2), reading strategies, reading activities, word recognition and phonics.
+Shared reading in class is a motivational activity to arouse interest in reading.
 All students use the same reader, initially introduced by the teacher, to learn new vocabulary, sentence structures and patterns, and other reading skills.
 The teacher introduces each story and familiarises the students with it by talking about the characters and identifying sentence structures.
 Expressive reading is demonstrated and the children are encouraged to predict possible outcomes for the story and make inferences based on what they read.
+Guided reading in groups is a key activity to prepare for independent reading.
+Students are formed in small groups and use readers at their instructional reading level.
+Meanwhile, students apply different reading strategies with the support of the teacher.
 New sounds are identified through the teaching of phonics and the children are taught how to create different sounds orally and express them in writing.
 Songs are used to reinforce both ideas from the stories, phonics learning and enhance the rhythm of student’s spoken English.
 This approach makes reading an enjoyable activity, boosts the students' confidence and develops reading for pleasure.

-Lessons for P4 to P6 students in Key Stage 2 frequently involve activities based on themes in the English textbooks used by each class.
-The NET teachers build on these themes by adapting sections of the textbook and encouraging the students to participate in a variety of oral activities.
-The objective is to enable the students to respond in English in a natural and authentic way and to increase their confidence.
-Interactions between student and teacher 1-1, their classmates and whole class discussions are important during oral lessons.
-A significant recent development in our Key Stage 2 teaching has been the introduction of a school-based literacy curriculum, designed to help students read and write more effectively.
+Lessons for P4 to P6 students in Key Stage 2 frequently involve activities based on themes in the English textbooks and readers of famous authors.
+The NETs build on these themes by designing a variety of fun interactive activities.
+Students are engaged and their literacy appreciation and proficiency are developed.
+We consider enabling the students to respond in English in a natural and authentic way and to increase their confidence important.
+There are frequent interactions between student and teacher 1-1, their classmates and whole class discussions during lessons.
+A significant development in our Key Stage 2 teaching has been the introduction of a school-based literacy curriculum, designed to help students read and write more effectively.
 Literacy curriculum modules have been created for each of the three years, with plans, materials and learning activities covering a wide range of topics.
 Teaching reading and writing through the new literacy curriculum is proving highly beneficial to students, who are able to produce clear, detailed and well-structured pieces of writing in different styles.
 Further information about the literacy curriculum can be found in the website section on English Curriculum.

 NET Teachers